Python Data API

 -

-get_datasets(): Get list of available datasets- Returns: Dict with available datasets
+get_datasets(): Get list of available datasets- Returns: dict with available datasets

 -

-get_schemas(dataset): Get schemas for specified datasetsdataset(str or list): Dataset name(s) or ["*"] for all datasets- Returns: Dict with schema information for requested datasets
+get_schemas(dataset): Get schemas for specified datasetsdataset(str or list): Dataset name(s) or["*"]for all datasets- Returns: dict with schema information

-LiveStream(host='localhost', port=8765, auto_reconnect=True, reconnect_interval=1.0, status_log_interval=30.0)
+hd.LiveStream(host='localhost', port=8765, auto_reconnect=True, reconnect_interval=1.0, status_log_interval=30.0)

-WebSocket-based client for streaming live market data in real-time.
-Supports multiple subscriptions with a single connection.
+WebSocket-based client for streaming live market data.

 Parameters:

-host(str, optional): WebSocket server host (default: 'localhost')port(int, optional): WebSocket server port (default: 8765)auto_reconnect(bool, optional): Auto-reconnect on disconnect (default: True)- Automatically resubscribes to all topics after successful reconnection
+host(str, optional): WebSocket server host (default:'localhost')port(int, optional): WebSocket server port (default:8765)auto_reconnect(bool, optional): Auto-reconnect on disconnect (default:True)reconnect_interval(float, optional): Seconds between reconnection attempts (default:1.0)status_log_interval(float, optional): Seconds between status log messages (default:30.0)

 Methods: